Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/basics/deleting.rst

 Only Edges & Faces
    Limits the operation to only selected edges and adjacent faces.
 Only Faces
-   Removes faces, but edges within face selection are retained.
+   Removes faces, but edges within the face selection are retained.

 Dissolve